PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Configuring which domains are outlinks
 """"""""""""""""""""""""""""""""""""""

-When, for example your main page is `piwik.pro` and you want to track views of `help.piwik.pro` without additional outlink click, you have to confgure tracker to recognize this additional domain.
+When, for example, your main page is `piwik.pro` and you want to track views of `help.piwik.pro` without additional outlink click, you have to confgure JS Tracking Client to recognize this additional domain.
 You can do it in two ways.

 You can configure it in website settings section of the Administration panel.
 Go to the Administration > Websites & apps > Settings > General settings > URLs.
 Add all the domains that should not be treated as outlinks.